lwgrs/srgdotcom/src/Pages/now.md

 <h3 id="watching">Watching</h3>

 ##### Movies
-I keep track of movies watched on [Letterboxd](https://letterboxd.com/stephen_g/) - feel free to check me out there.
+I keep track of movies watched on [Letterboxd](https://letterboxd.com/stephen_g/) - feel free to read my short reviews there.
 Here are some recent films I've seen:

 <ul>
 {% for movie in movies %}